JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## May 5, 2017 (Josh)
+- Finally have don't meet before/after merged in, mixed effort for getting that done.
+- Casey noticed bugs when using Safari...
+Will need to look into that.

 ## May 4, 2017 (Josh)
 - Make events expire after their windowEnd (for invites) passed or their meetingEnd time has passed.
 - Fixed bug with all day events as well as deleting events.